 When it comes to hypnic jerks, sleep deprivation is the most common cause, Dr. Dasgupta says.
 "This might be that you're not getting a good quantity or quality of sleep," he explains.

-Poor quality sleep means you're not getting the deeper REM stage of sleep that's restorative.
+Poor quality sleep means you're not getting enough slow-wave or REM sleep, which are the restorative stages of sleep.
 How can you tell?
 Despite being in bed — seemingly sleeping — for the seven to nine hours recommended by the National Sleep Foundation, you might wake up feeling unrefreshed and be sleepy during the day.

 To address sleep deprivation, make sure you're giving yourself enough time in bed in order to get the minimum seven hours — set a "go-to-bed" timer if it helps to remind you.
 Sleep hygiene, such as having time before bed for relaxing activities and staying away from screens (yes, that includes scrolling on your phone), is also important for sleep quality, Dr. Dasgupta says.